vvorobjov/nrp-backend/hbp_nrp_backend/doc/source/running.rst

 Running on a local machine
 --------------------------

-This is a step-by-step description for running the backend for the case that **the backend is locally installed on developer a machine**.
+This is a step-by-step description for running the backend in the case of **the backend be installed locally on developer a machine**.

-..
-TODO ref to installation from source

 1. Make sure you installed everything according to :ref:`installation`.
-The following

-..
-TODO ref to installation from source

-2. Start the required component (i.e. the :code:`MQTT Broker` and the :code:`Storage Proxy`) refer to:
+2. Start the required component (i.e. the :term:`MQTT` :code:`Broker` and the :code:`Storage Proxy`) refer to:

    a.
 Start the backend server: